Cheryl Vallee, Executive Director

 Ms. Patricia Christensen, Vice President

 Mr. Andrew J. Healey, Secretary

 The Staff of The Center for Community Justice

-Penny Titus, Program Assistant: Penny coordinates the Community Service Program and provides assistance to the CASA program.
-Prior to joining the staff, she volunteered as a Court Appointed Special Advocate (CASA) at CCJ for several years.
+Penny Titus, Community Service Coordinator: Penny coordinates the Community Service Program and provides assistance to CAB, CASA and other programs.
+Prior to joining the staff, Penny worked for New York State and volunteered as a Court Appointed Special Advocate (CASA) at CCJ for several years.

 Timothy Staples, Schenectady County Reentry Task Force Coordinator: Tim has worked in the reentry field for the last decade.
 His program coordinates care for all track one individuals released into Schenectady County.

 Rhonda Vaughn, CASA of the Capital Region Coordinator: Rhonda Vaughn joined the CCJ team in 2015, becoming the CASA of the Capital Region Coordinator in 2019.
 Since becoming the CASA Coordinator Ms. Vaughn has nearly doubled the number of CASA cases and increased the number of volunteers as well.